IELTS Table & Pie Charts Model Answer

 IELTS Model Answer: Table & 3 Pie Charts

-The table shows the value of fish that was imported to the US (measured in billions of dollars) in 1988, 1992 and 2000, while the three pie charts illustrate the amount of fish that the US brought in from China, Canada and other countries in the same three years.
+The table shows the value of fish (in billions of dollars) that was imported to the US in 1988, 1992 and 2000, while the three pie charts illustrate the proportion of fish that the US brought in from China, Canada and other countries in the same three years.

 Overall, the value of imports rose by just under double over the period given.
 At the start of the period, the US imported fish predominantly from Canada but, by 1992 other countries became the main source.